salvis2/hackweek-template/README.md

 `deployments/<hub-name>/config/staging.yaml` and `deployments/<hub-name>/config/prod.yaml` are files specific to the staging & prod versions of the hub.
 These should be *as minimal as possible*.
 Ideally, only DNS entries, IP addresses, should be here.

 `deployments/<hub-name>/secrets/staging.yaml` and `deployments/<hub-name>/secrets/prod.yaml` should contain information that mustn't be public.
-This would be proxy / hub secret tokens, any authentication tokens you have, etc. These files *must* be protected by something like `git-crypt <https://github.com/AGWA/git-crypt>` or `sops <https://github.com/mozilla/sops`. **THIS REPO TEMPLATE DOES NOT HAVE THIS PROTECTION SET UP YET**
+This would be proxy / hub secret tokens, any authentication tokens you have, etc. These files *must* be protected by something like [`git-crypt`](https://github.com/AGWA/git-crypt) or [`sops`](https://github.com/mozilla/sops). **THIS REPO TEMPLATE DOES NOT HAVE THIS PROTECTION SET UP YET**

 You can customize the staging hub, deploy it with ``hubploy deploy <hub-name> hub staging``, and iterate until you like how it behaves.